gipsi/web-essentials/README.markdown

 * All updates are versioned with git tags: a project will freeze to a git tag directly
 * All component updates are documented in the CHANGELOG by version
-* Assets are linked directly from a CDN with url including it's version
+* Assets are linked directly from a CDN with url including its version

 ## How do I use the compiled assets?